 Testing phase: efficiency of quality tests

 Deployment and management: deployment and maintenance of bots

 Now let's explain in detail:

 Analysis is the beginning of the life cycle of RPA.
 A team of market analysts and RPA architects work together to come up with a proposal for why they need RPA and how it can be useful to them.
-They use developmental methods to develop a technique for automating activities in order to minimise manual labour as much as possible.
+They use developmental methods to develop a technique for automating activities in order to minimize manual labor as much as possible.
 The leader of the RPA agrees on a timetable to get this strategy to work.
 After the paperwork and the rest of the formalities, the production process begins.

 The development team is beginning to work on the automation specifications.
 Depending on the type of automation needed, coding may or may not be involved.
 Typically, there's no coding here.
 But there may be exceptions to this.

 Depending on the form of automation built and the company, the bot is tested either by the development team itself or by a separate testing team, which is similar to normal software testing.

 After the successful development and testing of the bot, it is now ready to be deployed.
 Once deployed, if there appears to be a problem, the development team is reviewed and tested again.
 Every time the bot is deployed, it is maintained and updated.